ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 servers will not deploy SCT Feedback.

-If SCT Feedback was the only mechanism in the ecosystem, any server that did not implement the feature, would open itself and its users to attack without any possibility of detection.
+If SCT Feedback was the only mechanism in the ecosystem, any server that did not implement the feature would open itself and its users to attack without any possibility of detection.

 If SCT Feedback was not deployed, users who wished to have the